Evening meeting with Joseph Bull

 Each piece tells a unique story, making every work one-of-a-kind.
 This blend of techniques and inspiration allows me to express both my heritage and modern craftsmanship, creating ceramics that reflect a distinct balance of tradition and innovation.

-In Person meeting with Marina Randall
+Evening meeting with Marina Randall

 My ceramics are primarily brightly coloured vessels and moon-jars depicting nature in the form of landscapes and oceans which I feel deeply connected to.
 I explore colour and textures and try to create a balance in tensions between matte and glazed surfaces within the form, in parallel with our earth’s surfaces.
 My work is wheel thrown and sometimes altered to accommodate the landscape format, often painting brush strokes in vitreous slips, oxides and glazes in multiple layers